000sammy000/AI-final-project/README.md

 code:

-  1.ClothGAN_ipynb:
+  1.ClothGAN.ipynb:

     environment:Google Colab

-    packet:The needed packet can be download
+    packet:The needed packet can be download in the nootbook

     usage:loading model and generating image.

     reference:https://github.com/mfrashad/ClothingGAN/tree/master

- 2.
+   2.evaluation.ipynb:

+      environment:Google Colab

+      packet:The needed packet can be download in the nootbook

+      usage:Using FID to evaluate the result of model.